It starts with listening

 The value of transparency

-“We think of organizational health as more than just culture or employee engagement.
-It’s the organization’s ability to align around a common vision, execute against that vision effectively, and renew itself through innovation and creative thinking.”
+‘We think of organisational health as more than just culture or employee engagement.
+It’s the organisation’s ability to align around a common vision, execute against that vision effectively and renew itself through innovation and creative thinking.’

-Attracting and keeping talent—as well as getting the best performance from everyone—means actively promoting a culture that fosters strong connections and greater trust among colleagues.
-But forces like the increasing pace of work, more distributed teams and more contract work can threaten the bonds that make work engaging and fulfilling.
+Attracting and keeping talent – as well as getting the best performance from everyone – means actively promoting a culture that fosters strong connections and greater trust among colleagues.
+But forces such as the ever-faster pace of work, more distributed teams and more contract work can threaten the bonds that make work engaging and fulfilling.

 - We all need connections

 91% of respondents have a desire to feel closer to colleagues in the future.
 And 89% said that they want to be more connected to their company’s mission and values.

 - Connection broken?

 Only 26% of knowledge workers describe their office as ‘connected’.